wanman/mailcow/README.md

 # Before You Begin: Prerequisites
 - **Please remove any web and mail services** running on your server.
 I recommend using a clean Debian minimal installation.
-Remember to purge Debians default MTA Exim4:
+Remember to purge Debian's default MTA Exim4:
 ```
 apt-get purge exim4*
 ```

-- If there is any firewall, unblock the following ports for incoming connections:
+- If there is a firewall, unblock the following ports for incoming connections:

 | Service               | Protocol | Port   |
 | -------------------   |:--------:|:-------|